-From January 2017 through June 2017, the members of the Compensation Committee were Peter Mathes, Nicolas Brien and Joseph H. Wender.
-Since June 2017, the members of the Compensation Committee have been Messrs.
-Mathes and Brien and Ms. Courtin.
-None of the members of the Compensation Committee during fiscal year 2017 was an officer or employee of the Company, and, during fiscal year 2017, no executive officer of the Company served on the board and/or compensation committee of any company that employed as an executive officer any member of the Board and/or the Compensation Committee.
-None of the members of the Compensation Committee during fiscal year 2017, had any relationships requiring disclosure under Item 404 of Regulation S-K for the fiscal year 2017, with the exception of Mr. Brien.
+During 2019, the members of the Compensation Committee were Nicolas Brien, Angela Courtin and Peter Mathes.
+None of the members of the Compensation Committee during fiscal year 2019 was an officer or employee of the Company, and, during fiscal year 2019, no executive officer of the Company served on the board and/or compensation committee of any company that employed as an executive officer any member of the Board and/or the Compensation Committee.
+None of the members of the Compensation Committee during fiscal year 2019 had any relationships requiring disclosure under Item 404 of Regulation S-K for the fiscal year 2019, with the exception of Mr. Brien.

-Mr. Brien has served as Chief Executive Officer, the Americas and U.S., of Dentsu Aegis Network Ltd. since August 2017.
-Agencies affiliated with Dentsu Aegis Network Ltd. paid the Company approximately \$44.5 million for advertising services on behalf of their clients since January 1, 2017.
+Mr. Brien served as Chief Executive Officer, the Americas and U.S., of Dentsu Aegis Network Ltd. ("Dentsu") from August 2017 to December 2019, at which time the related person transaction involving Mr. Brien ceased.
+Dentsu and agencies affiliated with Dentsu paid the Company approximately \$58.5 million for advertising services on behalf of their clients since January 1, 2019.
+As the related person transaction involving Mr. Brien ceased in December 2019, the Company will not be reporting its transactions with Dentsu in subsequent filings.